Hi-PACE/hipace/docs/source/run/parameters.rst

     The default is set accordingly.

 * ``fields.extended_solve`` (`bool`) optional (default `0`)
     Extends the area of the FFT Poisson solver to the ghost cells.
-This can reduce artefacts originating from the boundary for long simulations.
+This can reduce artifacts originating from the boundary for long simulations.

 * ``fields.open_boundary`` (`bool`) optional (default `0`)
     Uses a Taylor approximation of the Greens function to solve the Poisson equations with open boundary conditions.
-It's recommended to use this together with `fields.extended_solve = true` and `geometry.is_periodic = false false false`.
+It's recommended to use this together with ``fields.extended_solve = true`` and ``geometry.is_periodic = false false false``.
     Not implemented for the explicit Helmholtz solver.

 Predictor-corrector loop parameters